onnx/models/README.md

 - Test data.

-The test date are provided in two different formats:
+The test data are provided in two different formats:
 - Serialized Numpy archives, which are files named like `test_data_*.npz`, each file contains one set of test inputs and outputs.
 They can be used like this: